 Full payment is required at the time of your reservation.

-If a registration is cancelled before September 1, a full refund will be issues.
+If a registration is cancelled before September 1, there will be a $20 cancelation fee.

 Any cancellation after September 1 will only be refunded 50% of the original registration fee.

 Registration closes September 8 at 11:59pm.
 After September 8, there is no refund for cancellations.

 We ask that you let us know immediately if you cannot attend, so that we can make all necessary changes with Rockridge staff.
 Please contact Lisa at [email protected] for any changes.

 Financial assistance for the men's retreat are reserved for those who otherwise could not attend the retreat without financial assistance.
 Funds are limited.